uc-cdis/cohort-middleware/README.md

 2. getting clinical attribute values for a given cohort (aka CONCEPT values in Atlas/OMOP jargon)
 3. providing patient-level clinical attribute values matrix for use in backend workflows, like GWAS workflows (e.g. https://github.com/uc-cdis/vadc-genesis-cwl)

-The cohorts and their clinical attribute values are retrieved from a connected OHDSI/CMD/Atlas database via SQL queries.
+The cohorts and their clinical attribute values are retrieved from connected OHDSI/CMD/Atlas databases via SQL queries.

 ## Overview diagram